abdukhalifa92/plsql-utils/generate_view/README.md

 - Orders columns by `COLUMN_ID` for better readability
 - Generates clean and formatted SQL
 - Supports preview mode without creating the view
+- ✅ **Automatically avoids name collision** by appending `_V1`, `_V2`, etc. when a view with the same name already exists
+- ❌ Optionally raises an error instead of overwriting if auto-renaming is disabled

 ---